Jyothi181/Logic-Gates-using-LTspice/README.md

 The output of AND gate produces 1 if and only if all the input states are 1 else it produces 0.
 The logic symbol and truth table of 2-input AND gate is shown below.

 ![image](https://github.com/user-attachments/assets/e58eb1ee-58d5-4565-8813-a40ad05e960b)  ![image](https://github.com/user-attachments/assets/516544f5-eda3-4d6c-8f04-072f829f78d4)

+                                            Figure 1: Logic Symbol, Truth table and Logic Circuit of AND gate

 The output of OR gate produces 1 if one or more input states are 1 else it produces 0.
 The logic symbol and truth table of 2-input OR gate is shown below.

 ![image](https://github.com/user-attachments/assets/f43f1257-c6c0-4bfb-9b90-ab726dcbd6de)   ![image](https://github.com/user-attachments/assets/211df32d-a96f-4dee-9df7-3786fb3eb088)

+                                            Figure 2: Logic Symbol, Truth table and Logic Circuit of OR gate

 The NOT gate is a digital logic device whose output is always the complement of its input.
 The NOT gate can be implemented in CMOS logic by connecting PMOS to VDD which acts as Pull Up Network (PUN) and NMOS is connected to ground which acts as Pull Down Network (PDN).
 The logic symbol, truth table and CMOS implementation of NOT gate is shown below.

 ![image](https://github.com/user-attachments/assets/75f98793-2abf-4971-a744-4f0d1233621f)  ![image](https://github.com/user-attachments/assets/d683b441-be50-40d2-867f-ef4d74c39289)

+                                           Figure 3: Logic Symbol, Truth table and Logic Circuit of NOT gate

 # LTSPICE SIMULATION